uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 -c <text>`
   - Optional.
 The command that is passed to a running container. (default 'launcher /bin/bash')
 - `--container <text>`
   - Optional.
+[Note: This is an advanced feature and not yet fully supported.
+In most cases only the essential container can be exec'd into.]
 The specific container you want to exec in.
 By default the first essential container will be used.
 - `--task-id <text>`
   - Optional.
 ID of the task you want to exec into.
 - `--help <boolean>` _Defaults to False._